-Overtime Pay Laws for Medical and Healthcare Workers
+Overtime Pay for Healthcare Workers

 Overtime Pay for RNs, LPNs/LVNs, Dental Assistants, Sleep Techs, PAs, NPs and similar Medical / Healthcare Workers

 The general rule under federal overtime labor law is that all non-exempt employees must receive time and one-half the regular rate of pay after 40 hours of work in a 7-day workweek.
 With regard to certain healthcare workers employed by a hospital, nursing home, or certain other residential facilities, a system referred to as 8 and 80 may also be used for determining overtime pay.

 The primary issue for healthcare and medical workers is determining if their particular job is or is not exempt from the overtime pay rules.
 If “exempt”, the job is not one that must be paid overtime.
 If “non-exempt”, the job is one that must be paid overtime wages.
 An employee is exempt only if the employee meets ALL of the requirements of a specific exemption.
 The professional exemption is the focus of most cases involving healthcare workers.
 Merely paying an employee on a per visit or salary basis does not make them exempt from overtime pay – while pay is a factor, it is not the only requirement that must be met.

 Is a Registered Nurse (RN) Overtime Exempt?

 RNs, depending on their job duties and how they are paid, may be exempt or non-exempt.
 If an RN is paid a salary, supervises at least 2 employees and can hire and fire, they may meet the requirements for the executive exemption.

 If an RN is performing professional nursing duties and is paid on either a salary basis or a fee basis, they may meet the requirements for the professional exemption.